 - 7 in 10 don’t wash after sex, risking thrush or a UTI

-- 53% of adults sleep in dirty bed sheets for 2 weeks or more
+- Half of adults sleep in dirty bed sheets for 2 weeks

 - 1 in 3 young people only wash their sheets once a month

-- 49% of adults don’t brush their teeth every night
+- Half of adults don’t brush their teeth every night

 - 1 in 4 don’t wash their face or remove makeup before bed

-- 1 in 3 only change their pyjamas every 5 days or more
+1 in 3 only change their pyjamas every 5 days, risking infection

-7 in 10 don’t wash after sex, risking an infection
+7 in 10 don’t wash after sex, which could result in a UTI

 Dr Aragona says that “showering an hour or so after sex could help to protect you from any infections such as UTIs”.
 He advises that you should “wash with plain warm water and avoid heavily scented soaps, as this will irritate the area.
 Going to the toilet after sex can also help to prevent any UTIs.”

 Not only are we not cleaning ourselves after sex – we’re also not cleaning the sheets.
-We found that 53% of adults wait two weeks or more before changing their bedding.
+We found that half of adults wait two weeks before changing their bedding.
 When you consider how many don’t wash after sex, it’s worse considering how long we sleep in unclean sheets.

-Again, men are worse than women, with 3 in 5 (59%) only changing their sheets every fortnight or more, compared to half of women (49%).
+Again, men are worse than women, with 3 in 5 only changing their sheets every fortnight, compared to half of women.

 Bodily fluids can make your sheets feel dry and disgusting, plus they pose a health risk due to the build up of bacteria.
 Combined with dead skin and dust mites, your dirty bedding could cause a rash and worsen allergies.